Dunes City Charter

 SECTION 13.
 MEETINGS.

 The council shall hold a regular meeting at least once each month in the city at a time and at a place which it designates.
-It shall adopt rules for the government of its members and proceedings.
+It sha11 adopt rules for the government of its members and proceedings.
 The mayor, upon the mayor’s own motion or at the request of three members of the council, may call a special meeting.
 These special meetings must have at least 24-hours’ notice.
 All regular and special meetings must comply strictly with all rules set forth in the document known at the Attorney General’s public meetings and records manual.

 SECTION 14.
 QUORUM.